suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Add `GameEffectPoolContainer` and use it in `BaseEquipmentEntity` -> `PlayWeaponLaunchEffect` function to play pooling game effects when attack (Can use it as muzzle effect).
 - Add cancellation token source for attack and reload async function and use it to cancel actions when character dying.
 - Make `MovementColliderAdjustment` adjust `OpenCharacterController`'s capsule but it can't change direction.
+- Add rotation options to `WarpPortalEntity` (and in warp portal database too) to force set rotation after character warped.
 - Make `ArrayElementTitle` attribute support Unity editor's professional mode (dark mode).

 ### Note